R-Madhavan/R-Madhavan/README.md

 - 👋 Hi, I’m @R-Madhavan
 - 👀 I’m interested in web designing, app development, cybersecurity, IOT.
-- 🌱 I’m currently learning Python, and some Frameworks for web dev.
+- 🌱 I’m currently learning Python, and some Frameworks in web dev.
 - 💞️ I'm seeking to join a collaborative environment to apply my academic knowledge and continue professional growth in the tech industry.
+- 🎚️ I’m upgrading my skills by 0.1% every day in the tech industry, constantly pushing forward in this high-speed digital battleground.
 - 📫 How to reach me 📩 madhavan3102002@gmail.com ![image](https://github.com/user-attachments/assets/5adf127c-39f4-4552-b4be-6bac61a11b51) www.linkedin.com/in/madhavan-r1

 - 😄 Pronouns: he / him